-Absurd, intelligent, ponytailed open communicator.
+Absurd, intelligent, bearded open communicator.

 Recovering serial monogamist and engineer.
 Teacher and shy, but passionate fixer of things.

-Feedback, empowerment, bicycles, tools, Biking, hiking, board games, science, movies, Adventures!, ...
+Feedback, empowerment, bicycles, tools, biking, hiking, board games, science, movies, Adventures!, ...

 Traveler, burner, fire spinner, attentive lover.